 The mill and estates are on freehold land.
-There is no restriction for stakeholders to access through the estates.
-Written permission from the operating units is given to access the internal estate roads if there is any request.
+There is no restriction for stakeholders to access through the estates, except in relation to outside FFB trucks need to get a written permission from the operating units to access the internal estate roads.
 Interview of local community representatives confirmed there is no land dispute or any claim of customary land within the estates.